 I have many things to do, before the sun lays down to rest,"

-The ant walked away, turned around, and blew a kiss before it left-
+The ant turned around and as it walked away, blew a kiss before it left-

-Venus stared at the ant until it disappeared from her sight,
+Venus watched the ant, until it disappeared from her sight,

 "Come a little closer," she said, "My eyesight is kind of poor,"

-The little green gnat did what she asked, then entered the pretty front door-
+The little green gnat did what was asked, then entered the pretty front door-

 Venus had a wonderful sleep, her stomach was full and content,

-Garden guests danced all around - they knew her energy was spent-
+Garden guests danced all around, knowing her energy was spent-

 Venus slept in for almost a week, she had really enjoyed her guest,

-Now the sun peeked over from the east, waking the flowers from their rest-
+And as the sun peeked over from the east, the flowers awoke from their rest-

 The crimson lady yawned, then smiled to greet the new day,